-Small village Larzac 99 inhabitants located in the heart of Regional Natural Park of Grands Causses, 800 meters above sea level in the South Aveyron.
+Village Larzac about 100 inhabitants located in the heart of the Regional Natural Park of Grands Causses, 800 meters above sea level in the south Aveyron.

 Originally, Le Viala was a farmhouse.
-His fate changed in the mid 12th century when it was given to the Templars.
-The Knights of St. Eulalia de Cernon built there a patch to protect the area.
-When the Hospitallers took possession of the Temple after 1312, they decided to create a place in this village and construct buildings of a farm.
-They raise them to the house in 1315 and the Knights built a church dedicated to St. John the Baptist, the patron saint of the Hospitallers.
-Then around 1430, the Hospital built there with a square tower that works to restore, since 1982, a combination of backup.
+His destiny changed in the mid-12th century when it was given to the Knights Templar.
+Knights of Sainte-Eulalie-de-Cernon there built a motte to protect the area.
+When the Hospitallers take possession of the Temple after 1312, they decided to create a place in town and this construct buildings of a farm.
+They raise for them in 1315 and the home of the Knights built a church dedicated to St. John the Baptist, the patron saint of the Hospital.
+Then around 1430, the Hospitallers built there a square tower that works to restore, since 1982, an association of backup.

 Tower Hospital: Top 30 yards, rectangular building of the 15th century included a cellar on the ground floor, kitchen and four-storey granary used to store the fees paid by residents of Viala.
 A main building, flanked by a round tower, is in its extension.
 At its peak, a walkway has been constructed.
 From the top of the tower, now restored and available, you can discover the diverse landscapes of Larzac.
 Many lavognes (small depressions used for drinking) clay or crushed stone are visible nearby.